 Black Panther viewing & research paper You will watch the film Black Panther and write a short research paper on an international relations question that shows up in the film.
-This paper needs to show how IR theory explains (or does not explain) a particular phenomenon in the film.
+This paper needs to show how IR theory (as you've learned in our course) explains (or does not explain) a particular question in the film.
 It must be 1500 words long and cite references (not included in the word count).
 Plan about 10 hours to complete this paper.

-Quantitative research paper You will write a short research paper on a specific question in international relations.
-This paper needs to establish a clear argument and back it up with quantitative evidence.
+Quantitative research paper You will write a short research paper on a specific question in international relations, using quantitative tools such as Excel or R. This paper needs to establish a clear argument and back it up with quantitative evidence.
 It must be 1500 words long and cite references (not included in the word count).
 Plan about 10 hours to complete this paper.